j-yarbrough/j-yarbrough.github.io/src/media.md

 ---
 # Other Media

 Below you will find a listing of videos and other media in which Justin has appeared.
-Listings of articles Justin has written and podcasts Justin has appeared on can be found on the [writing](/writing) and [other media](/media) pages.
+Listings of articles Justin has written and podcasts Justin has appeared on can be found on the [writing](/writing) and [podcasts](/podcasts) pages.

 If you would like Justin to  appear on your media project you can [contact him.](/contact)